sp1der2/AutoSOC/README.md

 # AutoSOC

-AutoSOC is a project aimed at providing a lab environment for security teams (Blue Team) to practice threat detection using a SIEM (Splunk) and a vulnerable web server.
-This lab is designed to be quickly deployed using Docker, allowing users to simulate attacks and then monitor and analyze events using Splunk.
+AutoSOC provides a lab environment for Blue Teams to practice threat detection using a SIEM (Splunk) and a vulnerable web server.
+Quick deployment via Docker, attack simulation, and event monitoring/analysis with Splunk.

 # Architecture